CSTCloudOps/TShape/readme.md

 Baselines can be found at https://github.com/dawnvince/EasyTSAD

-Results can be found at http://adeval.cstcloud.cn
+Results of baselines can be found at http://adeval.cstcloud.cn